-Leave Awelani after breakfast and travel south.
-The first part of the trip will be through Kruger National Park – all the better to see wild animals.
-You will leave the park at Punda Maria Gate, and then head south to Baleni Camp.
+Leave Awelani after breakfast and travel south to Baleni Camp.
+Your guide is available to customize the route to your interests including the option of visiting a local market in Giyani as you drive south.
 On arrival in Baleni you will check in you will take a short drive to a local village where you will be welcomed to a local home where you will be entertained by the Tsonga women dancing and fed a traditional meal in a local home.

 Baleni Camp: You will sleep in a rondawel with 2 x ¾ beds with duvets & extra blankets.
 The en-suite facilities include a shower with solar-heated water, a flush loo and a basin.
 There is 12V lighting in the room with USB charging facilities.